Implement SSO for the OpenWeb iOS SDK

 with: username,

-password: password) { success, error in
+password: password) { [weak self] result in

 self.authenticateWithSpotIm()